Record and Schedule automated User Flows Tests in Testdom.io

 • Test Name and Tags: Use a clear, searchable name and optional tags for filtering.

-• Device: Choose a preset (e.g., Full Size 1920x1080 or Small 1280x720) or any of our built in Mobile Devices presets.
+• Device: Choose a preset (for example, Full Size 1920x1080 or Small 1280x720) or one of the built-in mobile device presets.

 • Override Device’s User-Agent (optional): Provide a UA string if you must emulate a specific browser signature or for custom identification.